stelligent/api-indicators/README.md

 After your CanaryBoard Rails app is up and running, you can use the examples here:

-* *set-indicators.rb* - You can customize [set-indicators.rb](https://gist.github.com/PaulDuvall/552cbe661e0e943a0de1)
+* **set-indicators.rb** - You can customize [set-indicators.rb](https://gist.github.com/PaulDuvall/552cbe661e0e943a0de1)
-* https://github.com/stelligent/canaryboard/blob/master/script/api-usage-example to update the status indicators for projects and services.
+* **update-indicators.rb** - You can customize and [update-indicators.rb](https://gist.github.com/PaulDuvall/f6c59b78fc8af286f5c8).
-* For more specific examples,  and [update-indicators.rb](https://gist.github.com/PaulDuvall/f6c59b78fc8af286f5c8).
+* You can also view [api-usage-example](https://github.com/stelligent/canaryboard/blob/master/script/api-usage-example)to update the status indicators for projects and services

 ## More Information